 Truly get off the beaten track - hike through mountains, glaciers and medieval villages, experiencing generations of culture and heritage with local experts.

-We doubt you'll have time to do the entire trail, but the Georgia section is an intrepid 10-day adventure and entirely achievable with annual leave.
-It takes you through the Svaneti Region, crossing five major mountain passes, and through rapidly changing landscapes, from deep forests to the jagged glacial peaks of the Caucasus.
+The entire trail isn't complete yet, but sections can be hiked.
+We recommend the section through Georgia's Upper Svaneti region, an intrepid 10-day adventure.
+It takes you across five major mountain passes, and through rapidly changing landscapes, from deep forests to the jagged glacial peaks of the Caucasus.
 You’ll spot wildlife like deer, chamois and marmots on your way.

 There are plenty of other hikes in Georgia, if you're interested in exploring this underrated hiking destinations.
 The country's third highest peak, Mount Kazbek (5054m), can be climbed too.